Errorname/prisma-multi-tenant/docs/examples/blitz/README.md

-# Blitz Example for Prisma-multi-tenant
+# Blitz example for Prisma-multi-tenant

 TODO